Weed in Wuppertal

 Public Opinion and Perceptions

 Surveys conducted in Germany show that a growing majority of the population supports the legalization of cannabis.
 Wuppertal, with its young and diverse demographic, reflects this trend.
-However, the legalization movement faces challenges, including public concern about potential increases in youth usage, the effects on public safety, and the social implications of regulating cannabis use.
+Cannabis has also found its way into the local art and music scenes in Wuppertal.

 Looking Ahead: The Future of Cannabis in Wuppertal